 I’ve created a step by step guide to help you use Google Earth Tours in your classroom.
 You can walk yourself through the process or hand the PDF to one of your students and let them explore on their own.
 We all know that they will probably grasp the concept much faster than we do.
 They will be creating dynamic presentations and tours and you will be asking them for guidance.
 Typical of kids and technology! 🙂

-Not sure how you want to implement Google Earth into you classroom yet?
+Not sure how you want to implement Google Earth Tours into your classroom yet?
 Check out the new collection of lesson plans in my store: Technology

-Be sure and download Google Earth for your computer or iPad and dive in.
+Be sure and download Google Earth onto your computer or iPad and dive in.
 It’s another great tool to implement into your lessons and explore virtual field trips!

 If you have suggestions about other lessons you would like to see integrated with a form of technology, please leave a comment below.